levkk/rwf/docs/docs/controllers/request.md

 ### Parsing errors

-If you use [`FormData::get_required`](https://docs.rs/rwf/latest/rwf/http/form_data/enum.FormData.html#method.get_required) or [`Request::json`](https://docs.rs/rwf/latest/rwf/http/request/struct.Request.html#method.json) methods with the `?` operator, an error will be returned to the client automatically if parsing of the form data fails.
+If you use [`FormData::get_required`](https://docs.rs/rwf/latest/rwf/http/form_data/enum.FormData.html#method.get_required) or [`Request::json`](https://docs.rs/rwf/latest/rwf/http/request/struct.Request.html#method.json) methods with the `?` operator, an error will be returned to the client automatically if the parsing of the form data fails.
 Unlike other controller errors that return HTTP `500`, this type of error will return HTTP `400` (Bad Request).